ovh/docs/pages/cloud/storage/highperf-faq/guide.en-gb.md

 Unarchiving an archive is not free and may take up to 48 hours for the first objects to be available again on the standard class.

 Data recovery availability time depends on the amount of data.
-For example, for a recovery of several hundred TB, the average time is 48 hours.
-For a volume of a few TBs, this can range from a few minutes to a few hours
+For example, for a recovery of several hundreds TB, the average time is 48 hours.
+For a volume of a few TBs, this can range from a few minutes to a few hours.

 ### How is the Cold Archive service billed?

-- The standard object storage bill starts when the data is uploaded to the storage class and stops when the bucket is archived (put-archive API)
+- The standard object storage bill starts when the data is uploaded to the storage class and stops when the bucket is archived (`put archive` API)
-- The cold archive storage invoice starts when the put-archive API is sent and is stopped when an archive-delete API is sent
+- The Cold Archive storage invoice starts when the `put archive` API is called and is stopped when an `delete archive` API is called.

-The volume is calculated with the total capacity of all compartments in a Public Cloud project ID
+The volume is calculated with the total capacity of all compartments in a Public Cloud project ID.

-Discount is applied to all volumes, when available.
+A discount is applied to all volumes, when available.

 ### Is there a minimum commitment duration?

-There is no minimum commitment period.

-Except for the Cold Archive class, where the minimum duration is 180 days.
-If an archive is deleted before this time, date = date between 0 days and 180 days, an additional cost calculated by the customer is charged: storage class '[180 days - date] x price'.
+There is no minimum commitment period, except for the Cold Archive class, for which the minimum duration is 180 days.
+If an archive is deleted before this time (date = date between 0 days and 180 days), an additional cost calculated by the customer is billed: storage class '[180 days - date] x price'.

 ### Upload / download data